David L. Adams Apple Awards

 Attendees will have the ability to pre-pay for entries when registering for the convention.

 Enter and pay for entries onsite for the David L. Adams Apple Awards at the registration area.
 There is an additional fee for registering onsite.
-All entries for the NYC18 Apple Awards are due by 3 p.m.
-ET on Thursday, March 8, 2018.
+All entries for the NYC19 Apple Awards are due onsite by the deadline, to be announced.

 Submitting your Apple Entries

 With the exception of the onsite contest (Copy Editing), all entries will be made via online form, and all entries must be in electronic format.
-Participants must be registered for NYC18 to enter and all entries are $15 to enter ($20 if you register onsite entry).
+Participants must be registered for NYC19 to enter and all entries are $15 to enter ($20 if you register onsite entry).
 Once you have paid, you can submit your entries through an online form.
 Only one entry per category per publication.
-All entries must have been published or broadcast between January 1, 2017 and March 1, 2018.
+All entries must have been published or broadcast between January 1, 2018 and March 1, 2019.